27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 5. Attend a Blue Jays, Raptors or Maple Leafs Game

-Attending one of Toronto’s professional league games is one of the best evening activities in the city – whether you’re a diehard fan or not.
-The electric atmosphere at any major league game is thrilling and contagious, and is enough to keep you on the edge of your seat all evening long.
+Attending one of Toronto’s professional league games is one of the best evening activities in the city – whether you’re a diehard fan or not (like us).

 Visiting the Royal Ontario Museum (ROM)’s 19+ monthly ROM After Dark events is a fun way to switch up your usual date night or evening out with your friends.
 ROM After Dark is a special event that takes place on select Fridays throughout the year, offering extended hours and fun 19+ entertainment throughout the museum.